bookingactivities/booking-activities/readme.txt

 *Set prices and discounts on your events to draw your customers attention where you want to*

-* Set a price or a discount on whole activity or single events
+* Set a price or a discount on whole activity or a single event
 * Perfectly integrated to WooCommerce:
 	* WC price is overriden
 	* Discounts are based on WC product price if no activity price is set